ZeitOnline/vivi/core/src/zeit/content/image/browser/README.txt

 Load the opernball image data an add w/o setting a file name.
 This selects the filename automatically.

-There must not be the "references" field on the add form:
->>> 'Objects using this image' in browser.contents False

 >>> file_control = browser.getControl(name='form.blob')
 >>> with open(test_file, 'rb') as f:
 ...     file_control.add_file(f, 'image/jpeg', 'opernball.jpg')